4d-go-mobile/sdk/docs/CustomActionParameterRowInputControl.md

 Action parameter widget are based on third party [`Eureka`](https://github.com/xmartlabs/Eureka) framework.

-The code could be divided into to parts
+The code could be divided into two parts:

 #### According to the input control name provide an Eureka row